-Managing less files in the repository takes away from the amount of time required for cvs checkout, update, branching, and other cvs actions.
+Managing less files in the repository takes away from the amount of time required for CVS checkout, update, branching, and other CVS actions.
 For most, this amount of time is small already, but it is a consideration for some.
+If you have a very large image directory, it may be benificial to leave it out at first.
+Note that you can add or remove anything later on.